Bedtime Stories (album): Singles

-Madonna singing title track and third single "Bedtime Story" on the Celebration Tour (2023–2024).
-The song reached the top-five of the UK Singles Chart.
+Madonna singing "Bedtime Story" on the Celebration Tour (2023–2024).
+It reached the top five of the UK singles chart.

 "Secret" was released as the album's lead single on September 20, 1994.
 It received positive reviews from critics, who applauded Madonna's vocal delivery and the track's mid-tempo R&B groove, deeming it seductive and soulful.
-It peaked at number three on the US Billboard Hot 100, whereas in the United Kingdom it reached a peak of number five, becoming the singer's record-breaking 35th consecutive top-ten single.
+It peaked at number three on the US Billboard Hot 100, whereas in the United Kingdom it reached a peak of number five, becoming Madonna's record-breaking 35th consecutive top-ten single.
 The black-and-white music video was directed by Melodie McDaniel, and shows Madonna as a nightclub singer in Harlem.

-Issued on December 6, second single "Take a Bow" topped the Hot 100 for seven weeks, becoming Madonna's longest-running number one in the United States.
-It was less successful in the UK, where it reached the chart's 16th spot and ended Madonna's string of 35 consecutive top-ten singles.
+Issued on December 6, the second single "Take a Bow" topped the Hot 100 for seven weeks, becoming Madonna's longest-running number one in the United States.
+It was less successful in the UK, where it reached number 16 on the chart and ended Madonna's string of 35 consecutive top-ten singles.
 Critics lauded the track, deeming it Madonna's best romantic ballad, and one of the album's best songs.
-The Michael Haussman-directed music video depicts a "steamy love story" between the singer and a bullfighter, played by Emilio Muñoz.
+The video, directed by Michael Haussman, depicts a "steamy love story" between Madonna and a bullfighter, played by Emilio Muñoz.

-Title track "Bedtime Story" was first released on Europe and Australia on February 13, 1995.
+"Bedtime Story" was released in Europe and Australia on February 13, 1995.
 In the United States, a release was issued on April 11.
 Upon release, critics praised its experimental sound.
-"Bedtime Story" gave Madonna her 17th number one on Billboards Hot Dance Club Play chart, and reached the fourth spot of the UK Singles Chart.
+"Bedtime Story" gave Madonna her 17th number one on Billboards Hot Dance Club Play chart, and reached number four of the UK singles chart.
 The single's accompanying music video was directed by Mark Romanek and is a tribute to female surrealist painters like Leonora Carrington and Remedios Varo.
-With a budget of $5 million, it's one of the most expensive ever made.
+With a budget of $5 million, it is one of the most expensive ever made.

-The fourth and final single from the album was "Human Nature", issued first on Australia and Europe on May 5, and one month later in the US.
-Critics reacted positively towards the track, deeming it empowering and lauding its unapologetic nature.
-In the United States, it had a weak commercial reception, reaching the 46th spot of the Hot 100.
+The fourth and final single from the album was "Human Nature", first issued in Australia and Europe on May 5, and one month later in the United States.
+Critics reacted positively toward the track, deeming it empowering and lauding its unapologetic nature.
+In the United States, it had a weak commercial reception, reaching number 46 of the Hot 100.
 It fared better in the United Kingdom, where it peaked at number eight.
 Jean-Baptiste Mondino directed the song's video, which shows Madonna in bondage gear.